Amanb1145/data-recording-with-fairdrive/README.md

-# Todos with FairOS and FDP Play
+# Data Recording with FairOS and FDP Play

 An web3 Todos application built using FairOS REST API and FDP Play.